 How to Start Day Trading Crude Oil

-- For an E-Mini crude oil contract (QM) the tick value is $12.50.
-This is because the contract represents 500 barrels of crude oil, and 500 barrels multiplied by the $0.025 tick size results in $12.50.
-That means for each contract, a one tick movement will result in a profit or loss of $12.50.
-If it moves 10 ticks, you win or lose $125.
-If it moves 10 ticks and you are holding 3 contracts, your profit or loss is $375.
+- For an E-mini crude oil contract (QM), the tick value is $12.50.
+That's because the contract represents 500 barrels of crude oil, and 500 x $0.025 = $12.50.
+That means for each contract, a one-tick movement will result in a profit or loss of $12.50.
+If it moves 10 ticks, you gain or lose $125.
+If it moves 10 ticks and you are holding three contracts, your profit or loss is $375.

 The amount you need in your account to day trade a crude oil futures contract depends on your futures broker.
 Keep in mind that you will also need enough money in the account to accommodate for potential losses.
 The amount required by your broker to day trade on margin—with some of the money borrowed from your broker—varies by broker and is subject to change.